vincent-uden/website/src/pages/blog/pcb_management.md

 date: July 2025
 time: "00:00"
 timestamp: 1750854203

+// TODO: Take a picture of the physical grid and insert below
 ---

 Since graduating from university I've gotten more and more into embedded software development.
 This has even spilled over into designing PCBs *(printed circuit boards)* for my embedded devices to sit on.